-For others, if semen collection by ejaculation is not possible or successful evidence strongly recommends offering extraction of sperm by direct testicular or epididymal aspiration, or biopsy, to high risk pubertal and post pubertal patients [7, 120].
-It is of moderate recommendation in patients who are at high risk of disease recurrence that may require future gonadotoxic treatment, but remains secondary to sperm cryopreservation via ejaculation in all groups.
-For those undergoing orchidectomy for testicular cancer, sperm suitable for use in ICSI may be extracted from the testis during surgery [121].
+For others, if semen collection by ejaculation is not possible or successful, evidence strongly recommends offering extraction of sperm by direct testicular or epididymal aspiration, or testicular biopsy.
+This is particularly relevant for high risk pubertal and post pubertal patients [7, 127].
+It is of moderate recommendation in patients who are at high risk of disease recurrence that may require future gonadotoxic treatment.
+However, extraction of sperm by direct testicular or epididymal aspiration, or testicular biopsy remains secondary to sperm cryopreservation via ejaculation in all groups.
+For those undergoing orchidectomy for testicular cancer, sperm suitable for use in as ICSI may be extracted from the testis during surgery [128].
 Epididymal or testicular sperm extraction is offered in some centres in New Zealand, according to availability of embryologists to attend the procedure to assess the quality of the sample in real time.
-Testicular biopsy is most often used in younger males, and whilst undergoing general anaesthetic for another procedure (eg placement of a central line).
+Testicular biopsy is most often used in younger males and whilst undergoing general anaesthetic for another procedure (e.g. placement of a central line).

-- Sperm banking should be performed prior to commencement of chemotherapy (including intra-thecal chemotherapy) to avoid increased sperm aneuploidy rates and increased sperm DNA damage - Discussion regarding sperm banking must be undertaken with sensitivity in younger AYA and it is preferable that much of the discussion take place without parents present - More than one attempt may be needed to obtain a suitable semen sample for banking - The collection of more than one semen sample over a period of days is preferable for maximising future fertility potential, however newer techniques such as ICSI (intracytoplasmic sperm injection) allow for successful cryopreservation and future use of small numbers of sperm - Semen must be transported to the fertility centre laboratory at room temperature and received at the laboratory within 60-90 minutes of collection - Sperm quality has been found to be poor, including aneuploidy and increased rates of DNA damage in association with testicular cancer, Hodgkin lymphoma and other cancers even prior to treatment and this risk should be made clear - There are risks such as pain, bleeding, swelling and infection when epididymal/testicular extraction of sperm is used - Sperm motility is decreased after thawing or cryopreservation [7] - New Zealand legislation limits storage of sperm, oocytes, embryos and ovarian or testicular tissue to a maximum of ten years.
-After this time, an application to ECART must be made by the owner requesting ongoing storage [82].
+- Sperm banking should be performed prior to commencement of chemotherapy (including intra-thecal chemotherapy) or pelvic radiation therapy to avoid increased sperm aneuploidy rates and increased sperm DNA damage related to chemotherapy exposure. - Discussion regarding sperm banking must be undertaken with sensitivity in younger AYA and it is preferable that much of the discussion take place without a parent or parents present unless the young person requests otherwise - Sensitivity is also required for discussion around sperm banking for trans and non-binary people.
+Consideration of language used and the impact of gender dysphoria on producing a sample is important. - More than one attempt may be needed to obtain a suitable semen sample for banking - The collection of more than one semen sample over a period of days is preferable for maximising future fertility potential, however newer techniques such as ICSI allow for successful cryopreservation and future use of small numbers of sperm. - Trans-females often have lower quality sperm samples (i.e. count and motility) prior to any hormone therapy and may require intra-cytoplasmic sperm injection (ICSI) in order to fertilise and oocyte [129, 130] - Semen must be transported to the fertility centre laboratory at room temperature and received at the laboratory within 60-90 minutes of collection - Sperm quality has been found to be poor, including aneuploidy and increased rates of DNA damage in association with testicular cancer, Hodgkin lymphoma and other cancers even prior to treatment and this risk should be made clear - There are risks such as pain, bleeding, swelling and infection when epididymal/testicular extraction of sperm is used - Sperm motility is decreased after thawing or cryopreservation [7] - New Zealand legislation limits storage of sperm, oocytes, embryos and ovarian or testicular tissue to a maximum of ten years.
+After this time, an application to ECART must be made by the owner requesting ongoing storage [85].
 Approval for ongoing storage does not include approval for ongoing funding of the storage.